-In the fall, each incoming freshman will receive a state-of-the-art laptop computer.
+In the fall, each incoming freshman will receive a laptop computer.
 This personal computer will constitute a focal point for your learning experiences throughout your career at Ursinus.
 It will be an essential learning tool that you will frequently use regardless of your discipline or chosen major.

 Ursinus launched its Laptop Computing Initiative after an extensive analysis and evaluation of the potential benefits to be gained through such an initiative.
 This marks the seventh year of the program.
 The program has been a tremendous success.
 Both the faculty and administration have been prepared to support this ongoing effort and to insure its continued success.

 The most important benefit of laptop computing for the entire college community is that the powers of direct inquiry, exploration and dialogue are placed in the hands of teachers and learners virtually any time and any place.
 Collaboration and communication, among you and your professors and you and your fellow students, are enhanced by offering the latest technologies to facilitate these interactions.